 The postbaccalaureate initial teacher certification program offers, to those who have completed baccalaureate degrees outside the College of Education, course work needed to qualify for Arizona teacher certification.
 Postbaccalaureate programs are offered in bilingual education, early childhood education, elementary education, secondary education, and special education.
 Concurrent postbaccalaureate teacher certification and admission to the M.Ed. program in special education is required for those seeking certification by the State of Arizona.
 This requirement is waived for Postbaccalaureate Program for Teacher Certification applicants in special education who have already completed a master's degree.
-Two options are provided to Postbaccalaureate Program for Teacher Certification students in bilingual education, English as a second language, early childhood education, elementary education, and secondary education: (1) a non-degree option leading to teacher certification only and (2) a joint certification/master's degree option leading to completion of certification requirements and an M.Ed. degree.

 A maximum of nine semester hours completed after receiving a bachelor's degree and before formal admission to a graduate program may be applied to an M.Ed. or M.A. degree.
 The maximum time limit for the program of study is six years.

-Prospective Postbaccalaureate Program for Teacher Certification students should contact the Office of Student Affairs (EDB 7) for information about specific admission requirements.
-Those interested in combining preparation for initial teacher certification with pursuing a master's degree should also contact the Curriculum and Instruction Graduate Programs Office (ED 412).
-MASTER OF ARTS See "Master's Degrees," page 98, for general requirements.
+MASTER OF ARTS

+See "Master's Degrees," page 101, for general requirements.